I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ns-sercx-_sercx2_system_dma_transmit_config.md

 A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_system_dma_transmit_drain_fifo.md">EvtSerCx2SystemDmaTransmitDrainFifo</a> event callback function.
 This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.
 However, a driver that implements this function must also implement <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> and <i>EvtSerCx2SystemDmaTransmitPurgeFifo</i> functions.

-`EvtSerCx2SystemDmaTransmitInitializeTransaction`
+`EvtSerCx2SystemDmaTransmitCancelDrainFifo`

-A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_system_dma_transmit_initialize_transaction.md">EvtSerCx2SystemDmaTransmitInitializeTransaction</a> event callbackcallback function.
+A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_system_dma_transmit_cancel_drain_fifo.md">EvtSerCx2SystemDmaTransmitCancelDrainFifo</a> event callback function.
 This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.
+However, a driver that implements this function must also implement <i>EvtSerCx2SystemDmaTransmitDrainFifo</i> and <i>EvtSerCx2SystemDmaTransmitPurgeFifo</i> functions.

 `EvtSerCx2SystemDmaTransmitPurgeFifo`

 A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_system_dma_transmit_purge_fifo.md">EvtSerCx2SystemDmaTransmitPurgeFifo</a> event callback function.
 This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.
 However, a driver that implements this function must also implement <i>EvtSerCx2SystemDmaTransmitDrainFifo</i> and <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> functions.

-`Exclusive`

-Whether to use system-DMA-transmit transactions exclusively to handle write (<a href="https://msdn.microsoft.com/library/windows/hardware/ff550819">IRP_MJ_WRITE</a>) requests.
-Set to <b>TRUE</b> to indicate that write requests should use system-DMA-transmit transactions exclusively.
-Set to <b>FALSE</b> to indicate that write requests can use a combination of system-DMA-transmit transactions and PIO-transmit transactions.

-Set this member to <b>TRUE</b> only if the minimum transfer unit for system-DMA-transmit transactions is one byte, the minimum transaction length is one byte, and the write buffer for the transaction can start on any byte boundary in memory.

-If <b>Exclusive</b> is <b>TRUE</b>, the <b>MinimumTransferUnitOverride</b>, <b>Alignment</b>, and <b>MinimumTransactionLength</b> members must be zero.

-`MaximumScatterGatherFragments`

-The maximum number of buffer fragments that can be specified in the scatter/gather list for a DMA transfer in a system-DMA-transmit transaction.

-`MaximumTransferLength`

-The default maximum size, in bytes, that the serial controller can handle in a single system DMA transfer.
-If the size of the buffer in the write (<a href="https://msdn.microsoft.com/library/windows/hardware/ff550819">IRP_MJ_WRITE</a>) request is larger than this maximum size, SerCx2 uses multiple DMA transfers to handle the request, and limits each transfer to the maximum length.

-`MinimumTransactionLength`

-The minimum length, in bytes, of a system-DMA-transmit transaction.
-If the length of the buffer in a write request is less than this minimum length, SerCx2 uses programmed I/O (PIO) for the transaction.

-`MinimumTransferUnitOverride`

-An override value to use in place of the default minimum transfer unit.
-The number of bytes specified by an element in a scatter/gather list must be an integer multiple of the minimum transfer unit.
-A value of  zero indicates that the default minimum transfer unit should be used.
-For more information about the default minimum transfer unit, see <a href="..\wdm\ns-wdm-_dma_adapter_info_v1.md">DMA_ADAPTER_INFO_V1</a>.

-`Size`

-The size, in bytes, of this structure.
-The <a href="..\sercx\nf-sercx-sercx2systemdmatransmitcreate.md">SerCx2SystemDmaTransmitCreate</a> method uses this member to determine which version of the structure the caller is using.
-The size of this structure might change in future versions of the Sercx.h header file.

 ## Remarks
 The <a href="..\sercx\nf-sercx-sercx2systemdmatransmitcreate.md">SerCx2SystemDmaTransmitCreate</a> method accepts a pointer to a <b>SERCX2_SYSTEM_DMA_TRANSMIT_CONFIG</b> structure as an input parameter.
 Before calling <b>SerCx2SystemDmaTransmitCreate</b>, call the <a href="..\sercx\nf-sercx-sercx2_system_dma_transmit_config_init.md">SERCX2_SYSTEM_DMA_TRANSMIT_CONFIG_INIT</a> function to initialize this structure.